Compassion fatigue in 5 questions

 - A sense of accomplishment

 Healthcare professionals usually achieve a sense of fulfilment from their job.
 This feeling of satisfaction may end up on the back burner due to high workload, complex cases and little progress.
 Encourage employees to reflect on interventions that are successful and to enjoy every achievement, however small.
 Try to allay a lack of perspective by shifting the focus from the outcome - recovery or healing - to the care itself: be proud of the support you provided today.
+Express your appreciation also as an employer by regularly mentioning this commitment.

 - Social support